How Do You Get to Long Island MacArthur Airport from Manhattan?

 Heritage Flight Academy is the right choice if you want to combine flight training with a four-year aviation degree.
 The Vaughn College partnership means you earn college credits alongside your FAA certificates — a path that makes sense for younger students starting right out of high school or anyone who wants the credential of a bachelor's degree in aviation.
 Airlines increasingly value degree holders, and having both a degree and certificates from the same coordinated program avoids the patchwork approach of training at one school and studying at another.

-Academy of Aviation
+What Does Academy of Aviation Offer at KISP?

 What They Offer